Shopsin's

 Shopsin's General Store is a diner in New York City, known for its extensive menu and the personality of its namesake chef/owner, Kenny Shopsin.
-It first opened in the 1970s in the city's Greenwich Village neighborhood, but is now located in Essex Market in the Lower East Side.
+It first opened in the 1970s in the city's Greenwich Village neighborhood, but is now located in Essex Market on the Lower East Side.

 Neighborhood grocery

 Shopsin's first iteration was as a neighborhood grocery at the corner of Bedford Street and Morton Street in Greenwich Village.
 It, the stock and good will, but not the building, was purchased by Kenny Shopsin for $25,000 in 1973, using money from his father.
 He was undergoing intensive Freudian psychoanalysis at the time and lived in the neighborhood.
 The previous owner had prepared and sold roast beef, a practice Shopsin continued.

 The restaurant

 Shopsin's is known for both its extensive (900-item) menu of unusual dishes concocted by chef/owner Kenny Shopsin, including items such as "Slutty Cakes", pancakes with peanut butter in the middle, and "Blisters on My Sisters", similar to huevos rancheros, and for Kenny Shopsin himself, described by Time Out New York as "the foul-mouthed middle-aged chef and owner".
-Among Kenny Shopsin's quirks were his very specific rules, including that the restaurant will not accept parties of more than four people.
-"Pretending to be a party of three that happened to have come in with a party of two is a very bad idea," wrote journalist and restaurant regular Calvin Trillin.
+Among Shopsin's quirks were his specific rules, including that the restaurant would not accept parties of more than four people.
+"Pretending to be a party of three that happened to have come in with a party of two is a very bad idea," wrote journalist and regular customer Calvin Trillin.